 Beth Pearson, Ph.D.

-In her clinical work, Dr. Pearson has specializations in the areas of parent-child relationships, disruptive behavior disorders, ADHD, anxiety, social delays, and trauma.
+In her clinical work, Dr. Pearson has specializations in the areas of highly sensitive/spirited children, parent-child relationships, disruptive behavior disorders, ADHD, and anxiety.

 Dr. Pearson believes that every individual has the capacity to grow & to flourish.
 She views her primary goal as a psychologist as helping others to learn essential skills so that they can develop their resilience and reach their full potential.